Razvanip13/Reproducing-GPT2-small/README.md

 ## TODOs

-* Post-train the current model with OpenAssistant dataset to execute commands.
+* Post-train the current model with [OpenAssistant](https://huggingface.co/datasets/OpenAssistant/oasst2) dataset to execute commands.
 * Optimize the training process through GPU parallelization
+* Add some additional notes I collected during the project in the code files.

 ## Some final notes